-The Homeownership Through Public Housing Assistance (“HOT-PHA) is a transformative program developed by NACA for public housing authority Housing Choice Voucher (“HCV”) recipients (“Participants”).
-This innovative initiative allows Participants who seek to become first-time homeowners to combine their HCV with all the benefits of the NACA Mortgage and local government assistance to purchase a home with the same below market interest rate and the NACA buy-down option.
-Participants can own their home – free and clear – without a mortgage in 15 years resulting in an immediate significant wealth gain and long-term financial independence for the homeowner.
-It is truly a game changer that housing authorities nationwide are now starting to use, and at no additional cost to them, to permanently transition families from housing assistance.
+The Homeownership Through Public Housing Assistance (“HOT-PHA”) is a transformative program developed by NACA for public housing authority Housing Choice Voucher (“HCV”) recipients (“Participants”).
+This innovative initiative allows Participants who seek to become homeowners to combine their HCV with all the benefits of the NACA Mortgage and local government assistance to purchase a home.
+Participants can own their home – free and clear – without a mortgage in 20 years or less, resulting in a significant wealth gain and long-term financial independence for the homeowner.
+It is a truly groundbreaking program that housing authorities nationwide are now starting to use, and at no additional cost to them, to permanently transition families from housing assistance.
 The existing HUD/PHA homeownership program has had very limited success with most of the successful homebuyers having higher incomes.

-NACA provides the best mortgage in America with these extraordinary terms:
+NACA provides the best mortgage in America with these extraordinary terms and character-based criteria:

 - Loan-to-value -100% for purchase and 110% for purchases with a rehab

-- Payment History – Reasonable on-time payment history for payments Participant has reasonable control over the past 24 months with a focus on the past 12 months, including the Participant’s rental payment.
-Participant is only responsible for accounts reasonably within his/her control.
+- Payment History – Reasonable on-time payment history for payments Participant has reasonable control over the past 24 months with a focus on the past 12 months.

-- HAP – The Housing Assistance Payment is the mortgage payment minus the Participants’ Payment.
+- HAP Payment – Mortgage payment minus the Participants’ Payment.

-- Minimum Required Funds – Funds needed by Participants for the home inspection, property taxes, insurance escrows, prepaid interest and reserves.
+- Minimum Required Funds – Participant funds for the home inspection, reserves and pre-paids.